 Attractions close to Narbonne

+Near Narbonne we suggest you visit Fontfroide Abbey, a beautifully preserved monastic estate complete with church, cloister, chapter hall and laybrother’s buildings.
 Children and adults alike will enjoy a trip to the Sigean nature reserve at 20 kilometres south of Narbonne.

 Narbonne has received the following tourist classifications: historical protected town centre' (secteur sauvegardé); listed town of Art and History

-Address: Narbonne, Aude, Languedoc-Roussillon, 11100 || GPS: latitude 43.1836, longitude 3.0042
+Address: Narbonne, Aude, Languedoc-Roussillon, 11100, France || GPS: latitude 43.1836, longitude 3.0042

-Suggested tourist attractions to visit near Narbonne, France
+Sightseeing & tourist attractions to visit nearby

-- Abbaye de Fontfroide (Narbonne) - religious monument (12km)
+- Abbaye de Fontfroide (Narbonne): religious monument (12km)

-- African reserve of Sigean - zoo or wildlife park (13km)
+- African reserve of Sigean: zoo or wildlife park (13km)

-- Narbonnaise en Méditerranée - regional natural parc (14km)
+- Narbonnaise en Méditerranée: regional natural parc (14km)

-- Enserune - national monument (17km)
+- Enserune: national monument (17km)

-- Beziers - secteur sauvegarde (24km)
+- Beziers: secteur sauvegarde (24km)

-- Minerve - most beautiful village (28km)
+- Minerve: most beautiful village (28km)

-- Jardin des carrières de Saint-Adrien - remarkable garden (36km)
+- Jardin des carrières de Saint-Adrien: remarkable garden (36km)

 A seasonal market is held in Narbonne on Tuesday & Thursday & Saturday & Monday.
 (Markets are held in the morning unless stated.)

 The French version of this page is at Narbonne (Francais)